alexmc1510/Udacity-Data-Analyst/P2-Titanic-survival-exploration/README.md

 ![titanic](images/titanic.jpg)

 # Getting started
-1. Clone this repo to your computer.
+1. Clone the Udacity-Data-Analyst repo to your computer.
-2. Get into the folder using `cd P2-Titanic-survival-exploration`.
+2. Get into the folder using `cd Udacity-Data-Analyst/P2-Titanic-survival-exploration`.
 3. To view the project use `jupyter notebook` to lauch Notebook Dashboard.
 4. Open P2-Titanic-survival-exploration.ipynb from the Notebook Dashboard.
 5. Start exploring what made survival in Titanic disaster likely.